Loop coproduct in Morse and Floer homology: Local systems

 from~\eqref{eq:sigma=tauw2} and~\eqref{eq:tildeo}, as well as the orientation local systems

 \begin{definition}[Abouzaid~\cite{Abouzaid-cotangent}] The \emph{fundamental local system for symplectic homology of the cotangent bundle} is the local system on $\Lambda$ given by

 \end{definition}

 The fundamental local system $\eta$ is supported in degree $-n$.
-Our previous discussion shows that the loop product is defined and has degree $0$ on $H_*(\Lambda;\eta)$, and the homology coproduct is defined and has degree $+1$ on $H_*(\Lambda,\Lambda_0;\eta^{-1})$.
-We can view the loop product as being defined on $H_*(\Lambda;\ul{\eta})$, where it has degree $-n$, and the homology coproduct as being defined (with field coefficients) on $H_*(\Lambda,\Lambda_0;\ul{\eta})$, where it has degree $1-n$.
-This point of view is useful when considering $\ol{H}_*(\Lambda;\ul{\eta})$, their natural common space of definition (to which the product descends and the coproduct extends).
+Our previous discussion shows that the loop product is defined and has degree $0$ on $H_*(\Lambda;\eta)$, and the loop coproduct is defined and has degree $+1$ on $H_*(\Lambda,\Lambda_0;\eta^{-1})$.
+We can view the loop product as being defined on $H_*(\Lambda;\ul{\eta})$, where it has degree $-n$, and the loop coproduct as being defined (with field coefficients) on $H_*(\Lambda,\Lambda_0;\ul{\eta})$, where it has degree $1-n$.
+This point of view is useful when considering $\ol{H}_*(\Lambda;\ul{\eta})$, which is a common space of definition (to which the product descends and the coproduct extends).

 As proved in~\cite{AS-corrigendum,Abouzaid-cotangent}, the chain map $\Psi=\Psi^{\text{quadratic}}$ discussed in~\S\ref{sec:Psi} associated to a quadratic Hamiltonian acts as

 and induces an isomorphism $SH_*(D^*M)\stackrel\simeq\longrightarrow H_*(\Lambda;\ul{\eta})$.
 Given any local system $\nu$, the same map acts as $\Psi:FC_*(H;\nu)\to MC_*(S_L;\nu\otimes\ul{\eta})$ and induces an isomorphism $SH_*(D^*M;\nu)\stackrel\simeq\longrightarrow H_*(\Lambda;\nu\otimes \ul{\eta})$.